Touch display of health information technology

 Applicants to the health informatics certificate program must have earned:

-• M.A. or M.S in a health, computer science or information technology-related field with a GPA of 3.0 or higher.
+• An M.A. or M.S in a health, computer science or information technology-related field with a GPA of 3.0 or higher.

 • Personal Statement of Intent (250 words): How will learning health informatics help you achieve your future goals?